What do you need to make an ideal iPhone filmmaking kit?

 The Freefly model brings all the goods of Freefly’s previous gimbals and condenses it into a pint-sized, 3-axis gimbal.
 You can fit a phone up to 3.5mm wide into its smartphone clamp.

-Extra batteries for your iPhone filmmaking kit
+Extra batteries for your mobile video production

 Filming video on your iPhone is a pretty battery-draining activity.
 And so, it's nice to have an external battery ready at hand.

-Picking the right and the best external battery is really up to which smartphone you are using – as they all have different battery levels and different inputs.
+Picking the right and the best external battery is really up to which smartphone you are using – as they all have different battery levels and various inputs.
 To give you an idea, we have picked a few batteries for you to consider.

 RAVPower 20000mAh USB PD/QC3 Portable Battery Bank

 If you need fast charging – and a lot of it, this is a great choice.
 It's a bit bigger than other power banks, but that's the thing about great power.
-And still, compared to its actual capacity, it’s fairly small.
+And still, compared to its actual capacity, it’s relatively small.

 It has 18w of USB Power Delivery (PD) over Type-C, QuickCharge 3.0 over USB Type-A, and can charge everything from USB Type-C to USB Micro-B.